 Our Stratton key values are: Friendship, Respect, Responsibility, Forgiveness and Truthfulness.
 Out of the many Christian values these were selected by the children, staff, parents and governors as our key values for school life.

-Our home school value this term is PEACE.
+Our home school value this term is COURAGE.
 Click on the link below to find out more.

 It is important that our Christian Values are evident and encouraged in our daily lives within our school community.
 In recognition of children who show responsibility, respect, friendship, who are at peace or truthful, we now have a "values tree" where their photo will be placed.
 The tree, in the school hall, has colour coded leaves representing our chosen key Christian Values.
 When a child is spotted by a member of our school community to be demonstrating one of the Values, their photo will go on the appropriate colour leaf in celebration.